-- a.
-On the day of a game or practice, the athlete must be in attendance for a minimum of 1⁄2 the school day.
-Only extenuating circumstances as approved by the principal will be considered as a waiver of this policy. - b.
-If an athlete is suspended from school (OSS), he/she will not be permitted to practice or play until the suspension is completed.
-In addition, athletes will be suspended after the OSS is complete as follows: - 1st Offense 1 game suspension - 2nd Offense 2 game suspensions - 3rd Offense Suspension from participation through the end of the school year - c.
+Second Offense - 2 game suspensions

+Third Offense - Suspension from participation through the end of the school year c.
 An athlete assigned to in-school suspension (ISS) may not practice or play until the ISS assignment is completed.
-In addition, athletes will be suspended after the ISS is complete as follows: - 1st Offense 1 game suspension - 2nd Offense 2 game suspensions - d.
-Penalties for violating team rules will be at the discretion of the coach. - e.
-An athlete who quits or is dismissed from a team may not begin participation in a new sport's season, until completion of the previous sport season. - f.
-Requirements for lettering in a sport will be at the discretion of the coach. - g.
+In addition, athletes will be suspended after the ISS is complete as follows:

+First Offense - 1 game suspension

+Second Offense - 2 game suspensions

+- d.
+Penalties for violating team rules will be at the discretion of the - An athlete who quits or is dismissed from a team may not begin participation in a new sport's season, until completion of the previous sport season. - Requirements for lettering in a sport will be at the discretion of the coach. - g.
 All players and team personnel must ride to and from the athletic contest on the team bus.
 Exceptions to this rule may be approved by the coach, with a note signed by the athlete's parent/guardian.
 An athlete may ride only with his/her parent/guardian.